Leprosy in Our Time – Medical and Social Challenges

 The human rights dimension

 While medical efforts to conquer leprosy have made tremendous progress in recent decades, it is fair to say that efforts to tackle the disease’s social aspects have lagged behind.
-Due to the general public’s ignorance, misunderstanding, indifference or fear, millions of people cured of leprosy and even their families still suffer from the stigma associated with the disease.
+Due to the general public’s ignorance, misunderstanding, indifference or fear, millions of persons cured of leprosy and even their families still suffer from the stigma associated with the disease.

 Creating an inclusive society